afdp/afdp.github.io/index.md

 # Call for papers

-Emerging interest in rigorous and agile development of agile data science, and functional ETL pipelines has driven developments of many new libraries, frameworks and methodologies.
+Emerging interest in rigorous and agile development of data science, and functional ETL pipelines has driven the developments of many new libraries, frameworks and methodologies.
-We invite industry practicioners and academics to expose their latest work on agile functional data pipelines as a workshop on EDI’2021 conference.
+We invite industry practitioners and academics to present their latest work on agile functional data pipelines as a workshop at the EDI’2021 conference.

 The following would be accepted:
 * Exposures of methodologies for building agile functional data pipelines
-* Presentation of frameworks used for data pipelines in industry and academia
+* Presentations of frameworks used for data pipelines in industry and academia
-* Experience reports from applications of data pipelines building in industry and academia
+* Experience reports from building of data pipelines in industry and academia
 * Benchmarks and optimization of agile data pipeline frameworks
-* Solution to data integration and exchange problems within ETL pipelines.
+* Solutions to data integration and exchange problems within ETL pipelines.

 In particular we encourage:
 * Agile functional data methodologists